A brief historical note on the EFRJ Summer School

 *Please note that we have booked single rooms for individual use.
 Please contact the EFRJ secretariat if you need a double room, or if you do not need accommodation in Gdansk.

 Waivers: The EFRJ will grant a limited number of (full/ partial) waivers to participants for whom it is financially difficult to attend the Summer School.
 Applicants must be members of the EFRJ since 2018, or earlier: still, if you are a new member in 2019, you can register with a reduced fee.
 Full waivers cover the full registration fee (all inclusive); partial waivers will cover half registration fee.
 Transports to Gdansk are not covered by the waivers.
 The deadline to submit a waiver request is 15 March 2019.
-Please use the online waiver application form published on the bottom of this page.
+Please use the online waiver application form to submit your application.
 The main criteria for the selection are: experience, profession, motivation, and country representation.
 We will evaluate each request and inform you about the results within two weeks after the deadline.
 In case of negative response, the early-bird fee applies.

 Cancellation policy: If you cancel your registration to the Summer School before 1 May, you will receive a refund of 70% of your registration fee.
 After this date, reimbursement is no longer possible.